 - Embracing the data that you collate will inform you and help you to determine what works best for your customers and staff as well as identify any underperforming areas.

-- Rewards and initiatives tap into our basic human need and incentivising great performance can help to keep agents motivated.
+- Rewards and initiatives tap into our basic human needs and incentivising great performance can help to keep agents motivated.

 - Taking a break has always been important in a call centre environment but is even more so now with people working remotely or in strained circumstances.
 Ensuring that employees get time away from screens and calls will help to keep all engagements in perspective.